 - Height 6' 5", Weight 220 lb.

 - Born August 5, 1968 in Seattle, WA USA

 Biographical Information

-He was the second player in major league history to hit for the cycle in both leagues, following Bob Watson.
-He first accomplished the feat with the Mets on September 11, 1997, and repeated it with the Mariners on June 16, 2001.
-Michael Cuddyer later joined that exclusive club.
+In 2001 Olerud jointed Bob Watson as the only players in MLB history to hit for the cycle in both leagues, accomplishing the feat with the Mets on September 11, 1997, and the Mariners on June 16, 2001.
+Michael Cuddyer later matched the achievement.

-Olerud was the only member of the pitching staff of the Silver Medal-winning Team USA in the 1987 Intercontinental Cup to make the majors - only he obviously made it as a position player.
-Olerud was 2-0 with a save and a 3.94 ERA in the Cup, one of only two US players with a record above .500.
-He allowed 16 hits in 15 innings, struck out 12 and walked 6 in his 6 relief stints, tied for the team lead.
+Olerud was the only member of the pitching staff of the Silver Medal-winning Team USA in the 1987 Intercontinental Cup to make the majors.
+He was 2-0 with a save and a 3.94 ERA in the Cup, one of only two US players with a record above .500.
+Over 15 innings he allowed 16 hits, struck out 12 and walked 6 in his 6 relief stints, tied for the team lead.

 Notable Achievements

 - 3-time AL Gold Glove Winner (2000, 2002 & 2003)

 - 20-Home Run Seasons: 5 (1993, 1997, 1998, 2001 & 2002)

 - 100 RBI Seasons: 4 (1993, 1997, 2000 & 2002)